zacharyarney/Sprint-Challenge--Hash-Theory/README.md

 ## Description

 This sprint challenge is divided up into three parts: State machines (5 points), boolean algebra (4 points) and hash tables (10 points).
 The point values correspond to approximately how much time you should spend on each.
 There is also a stretch goal in the boolean algebra which should only be attempted after the rest of the problems have been completed.
-They will be graded as follows:

 ## Self-Study/Essay Questions